Isabel-S/book-matcher/README.md

 - after labelling the skipped image, implement asking if there are any other books in the masked bbox area
 - allow labeller to skip labeling this image or go back
 - keyboard commands
+- do not auto select "yes" or "no"

 ## Goal Functionality